vectorgrp/sil-kit-adapters-vcan/QEMU/README.md

     |                                                                        |
     +------------------------------------------------------------------------+

-At this point, if you generate some CAN frames on the `can0` CAN device from the QEMU image, these frames will propagate via the SIL Kit vCAN Adapter through to `CAN1` SIL Kit network.
+At this point, if you generate some CAN frames on the `can0` CAN device from the QEMU image, these frames will propagate via the SIL Kit Adapter vcan through to `CAN1` SIL Kit network.
 Launch the following command on the QEMU terminal to generate 300 frames:

 ```